Things You'll Need:

 Step 1

-Determine the style of bustle that is best for your dress.
-Consult the links in the Resources section of this article for bustle style options.
-Since some bustle styles may be too complex for a beginner, this guide addresses the "overbustle" style, which is the easiest and most common type of bustle used on wedding dresses.
+Determine the style of bustle that is best for your dress (see Resources for style options).
+Since some bustle styles may be too complex for a beginner, start with the "overbustle" style, which is the easiest and most common type of bustle used on wedding dresses.

 Step 2

-Decide whether you will be using buttons or hooks to attach your bustle.
-Covered buttons are more secure, but do not always look right with every wedding dress.
+Decide whether you will use buttons or hooks to attach your bustle.
+Covered buttons are more secure but do not complement every wedding dress.
 On the back of your dress, determine where you will place the buttons or hooks.
 Find the center back of the dress first.
-You can place either one or two buttons or hooks on each side of the center back, spaced evenly apart.
+Place either one or two buttons or hooks on each side of the center back, spaced evenly apart.
 Mark these places with pins.

 Step 3

-Put the dress on your body, or on a dress form that is the same height as you.
-Get a friend to help you lift the back of the wedding dress skirt, so that the hem falls where you want it to.
-Make sure that you are lifting from the middle of the skirt.
+Put the dress on your body or on a dress form that is the same height as you.
+Get a friend to help you lift the back of the wedding dress skirt so the hem falls where you want it to.
+Make sure you are lifting from the middle of the skirt.
 Pin the middle of the skirt to the button markings.

 Step 4

-Put the dress on a dress form, if you have not already.
-Detach the skirt from the bodice, leaving the pins in the skirt to mark the placement.
+Put the dress on a dress form if you have not already.
+Detach the middle of the skirt from the bodice, leaving the pins in the skirt to mark the placement.
 Refine the pin placement by making sure that all pins are level, then find the center back of the skirt.
 At the pin level, on either side of the center back, place as many pins as you are using buttons.
 These are called "bustle points."
 Remove the rest of the pins.

 Step 5